 Our equity award grant policy formalizes our process for granting equity-based awards to officers and employees.
-Under our equity award grant policy, all grants must be approved by our compensation committee or CEO.
-All stock options will be awarded at fair value and calculated based on our closing market price on the grant date.
+Under our equity award grant policy, all grants must be approved by our compensation committee or Senior Vice President of People and Process.
+All stock options will be awarded with an exercise price that is not less than the fair market value of our common stock, calculated based on our closing market price on the grant date.
 Under our equity award grant policy, equity awards will only be granted on the first business day of any month, as follows:

-grants made in conjunction with the hiring of a new employee or the promotion of an existing employee will be made on the first trading day of the month following the later of (1) the hire date or the promotion date or (2) the date on which such grant is approved; and grants made to existing employees other than in connection with a promotion will be made, if at all, on an annual basis number of RSUs permitted in connection with any such combination, each RSU is deemed to be the equivalent of two stock options), to employees but not to non-employees or Section 16 officers.
-All grants of equity to Section 16 officers or non-employees or grants of 50,000 stock options or 25,000 RSUs or a combination of stock options and RSUs exercisable for up to 50,000 shares or more require approval of the compensation committee.
+grants made in conjunction with the hiring of a new employee or the promotion of an existing employee will be made on the first trading day of the month following the later of (1) the hire date or the promotion date or (2) the date on which such grant is approved; and grants made to existing employees other than in connection with a promotion will be made, if at all, on an annual basis.

-Our compensation committee has delegated authority to our CEO to make equity grants of (i) stock options exercisable for up to 50,000 shares, (ii) RSUs exercisable for up to 25,000 shares, or (iii) a combination of stock options and RSUs exercisable for up to 50,000 shares (for purposes of calculating the health, dental, and vision insurance;
+Our compensation committee has delegated authority to our Senior Vice President of People and Process to make equity grants of (i) stock options exercisable for less than 50,000 shares, (ii) RSUs exercisable for less than